adsl14/Raging-tools/README.md

 ## Help

-In this tab you can check some guides when using the tool in order to avoid crashes, specially in real hardware.
+In this tab you can check some guides that explains, in a more detail way, some specifications to take account in order to avoid crashes when running the game in real hardware.

 <img src="images/help_tab.jpg" alt="about_tab" width="30%">